-We are offering this workshop to entire year groups and believe it is best delivered to Year 8 students given that they have ‘survived’ their transition from primary to secondary and have begun finding their individual roles within the school and within peer groups.
+We are offering this workshop to Form groups in Year 8 given that they have ‘survived’ their transition from primary to secondary school and have begun finding their individual roles within the school and within peer groups.

 A Year 8 teacher says the workshop was:

 ..very informative - the children were engaged and interacted well.
-It was useful to see what bullying is from both sides (the bully and the bullied) and how it impacts.”
+It was useful to see what bullying is from both sides (the bully and the bullied) and how it impacts.